Parkview Christian completes four-year journey, wins six-man state championship over Pawnee City

 "And then Elijah really led the charge, and a couple more came out, and a couple more came out, and suddenly we’ve got eight or nine seniors out there willing to do the work."

-One of those was senior running back Chandler Page, who ran for 281 yards and two touchdowns, and threw a one-yard touchdown pass to Brayden Bayliss Friday.
+One of those was senior running back Chandler Page, who ran for 281 yards and two touchdowns, and threw a 1-yard touchdown pass to Brayden Bayliss.

 Page got the ball eight times on Parkview's 11-play, 63-yard game-opening drive that gave the Patriots an 8-0 lead and set the tone for the rest of the frigid night.

-"I said, 'those are my boys.'
-And my heart was filled when they said that," Parkview coach PJ Book said.
-"They said 'we're all in.
+"I said, 'Those are my boys.'
+And my heart was filled when they said that," Book said.
+"They said, 'We're all in.
 We don't need a break.'"

-Parkview's defense also snuffed out a Pawnee City offense that had scored 62 or more points in each of its three playoff wins, two of which came against the No. 1 and No. 2-ranked teams in the state in Potter-Dix and Arthur County, and hadn't been held to fewer than 50 since a 43-16 loss to Parkview on Sept.
+Parkview's defense stymied a Pawnee City offense that had scored 62 or more points in each of its three playoff wins, two of which came against the No. 1- and No. 2-ranked teams in the state in Potter-Dix and Arthur County, and hadn't been held to fewer than 50 since a 43-16 loss to Parkview on Sept.
 30.

-Parkview held Pawnee City (9-3) to seven first downs, and contained 1,600-yard rusher Andy Maloley to the tune of 123 yards, 93 of which came in the second half.
+Parkview held Pawnee City (9-3) to seven first downs, and contained 1,600-yard rusher Andy Maloley to 123 yards, 93 of which came in the second half.

-As Page walked off the field, a gold medal hung around his neck and clanked against his shoulder pads.
+As Page walked off the field, a gold medal was draped around his neck and clanked against his shoulder pads.

 "To be honest, not really," he said.
 "But we're here now, and that's all that matters."